Make the Perfect Faux Cherry Blossom Wreath for Spring

 Follow these basic steps to create your own beautiful faux flower wreath.
 It should take you less than an hour to complete.

 Prepare The Bundles

 It will take about eight cherry blossoms to fill an 18-inch wreath form.
 We used about four large-flowered stems ($12) and four small-flowered stems ($9).

 Put the stems together, leaving about 5 inches of length out, and then cut out the rest.
 Bundle 4-6 trimmed stems together and tie them with a florist wire ($6, Walmart).
 We needed eight bunches to fill the wreath.
-We advise that you place them on the wreath first, then start securing, then begin attaching them to its form to make sure you have sufficient.
+We advise that you place them on the wreath first, then start securing them, then begin attaching them to their form to make sure you have sufficient.

 Slip the bundles into the grapevine wreath form and tie them with a florist wire.
 Repeat the assembling and tucking process until you’ve completely covered the wreath.
 Insert additional cherry blossoms to cover any spaces.
 Tie some florist wire around any loose stem too tightly secure.

 Finish then Hang